henriqueidt/architecture/storage-migration/arch-doc-template.md

 ```
 1. Solution needs to be cheaper than current (AWS S3)
-2. Transition needs to be smooth
+2. Migration needs to be smooth
-3. We need a new architecture
-4. It needs to keep the same functionalities as it has today (analytics, image store, machine learning,...)
+3. It needs to keep the same functionalities as it has today (analytics, image store, machine learning,...)
-5. It needs to be out of S3
 ```

 Recommended Learning: http://diego-pacheco.blogspot.com/2020/05/education-vs-learning.html